 It’s amazing how many things have been invented in Missouri.
 We are a relatively small state in the middle of the country with a population that also lies in about the middle.
 But the number of inventions that have come from Missouri is staggering.
 From foods to scientific advances, the Show Me State has really shown the world new ways to do things.
-Here is a partial list of some of the most famous inventions that came from the minds of Missourians that have stood the test of time.
+Here is a partial list of some of the most famous inventions that came from the minds of Missourians.

 Keep in mind, these are inventions.
 If you are looking for Missouri “Firsts”, that is here.